Kashalls/Havana-Discord-Bot/README.md

 ### Starting Up The Bot

-Now that the bot is all nice and configured, it's time to boot it up.
+Now that the bot is all nice and configured, it"s time to boot it up.
 To do this, go in the folder that has all the bot files, *hold shift, then right click while holding shift*.
 You should see an option that says `open command window here` or `open powershell window here`.
 Click that option

 ![Context Menu Example](https://i.imgur.com/7r6cgxb.png)

 Once the window is open, run the command `npm install`.
-This command will install all of the bot's required modules
+This command will install all of the bot"s required modules

 ![npm install](https://i.imgur.com/TD0ZxGN.png)